Exponential Idle Guides

 3. Autobuy c4, c5, c6, q2.

-4. If you want to optimise a bit more, you can buy q1 until its cost exceed about 15% of q2.
+4. If you want to optimize a bit more, you can buy q1 until its cost exceeds about 15% of q2.
 Otherwise it’s ok to also autobuy q1.

 5. DO NOT autobuy c1, c2, c3.